-After providing initial guidance with a dry run, we asked the participants to watch the lecture videos.
+Day 1 After providing initial guidance with a dry run, we asked the participants to watch the lecture videos.
 During the lecture, participants took notes with Pen Memo on a Tablet PC.
 At that time, the participants were permitted to take only handwritten notes.
 Participants were not allowed to pause or rewind the video.
-After the lecture, participants reviewed the lecture by browsing notes within 10 minutes.
+After the lecture, participants reviewed the lecture by browsing notes for 10 minutes.
 Participants could rearrange notes by adding text and moving notes when such arrangement (Arr) was allowed.
-When arrangement was not allowed (indicated as - in the review rows of Table 1), participants only browsed their handwritten note.
 After the review session, we had the participants work out a simple sum for one minute to reset their short-term memory.
+Participants then took a test to evaluate their remembrance.
+The participants could not refer to notes during the test.
+The test consisted of 10 questions, and each question required the participant to write an answer including two key points.
+When both key points were included in the written answer, the participant gained two points.
+If the answer included only one point, the participant gained one point.
+Thus, a perfect score for each test was 20.
+Following the test, participants were asked to answer a questionnaire.
+After a rest period, this entire procedure was repeated.